-So, when we walked through, I was really looking for a way to orient one living space (or more) another way to help eliminate the long and narrow feeling.
+So, when we walked through, I was really looking for a way to help eliminate the long and narrow feeling.

-The problem was that the front door being at the far end (opposite the kitchen) made it that wall unusable and created the need for an entryway area, coat closet, and walkway space right through the middle of the living room.
+The problem was that the front door being at the far end made that wall unusable and created the need for an entryway area, coat closet, and walkway space right through the middle of the living room.

-We figured that it was unlikely that anyone would use it anyway—there’s a mudroom door that’s the easiest to access from the garage, and French doors from the deck, which are easier to access from the driveway.
+We figured that it was unlikely that anyone would use our old front door anyway—there’s a mudroom door that’s the easiest to access from the garage, and French doors from the deck, which are easier to access from the driveway.

 So, after a lot of discussion, we decided that those French doors are going to be our new front doors, so the deck will be the entry point to our house.
-(At some point we will replace them with true entry doors, and we’re also going to update the deck next year.)
+(At some point we will replace the doors with true entry doors, and we’re also going to update the deck next year.)

 Removing a door or a window can be a scary move, but sometimes actually closing it up is the right move for how you actually want to live in your space.
 Don’t be afraid to do what’s right for your family.